 Unlocking the Power of Care: Skills, Equity, and Social Transformation

-UN New York – Join us online on 5th February for an official side-event to the 64th UN Commission on Social Development, which will focus on how harnessing the skills developed through the unpaid work of caregiving, in particular parenting, could pave the way for the recognition of this vital work and contribute to advancing gender equality and social development.
+UN New York – Join us online on 5th February for an official side-event to the 64th UN Commission for Social Development, which will focus on how harnessing the skills developed through the unpaid work of caregiving, in particular parenting, could pave the way for the recognition of this vital work and contribute to advancing gender equality and social development.

-📆 Wednesday 5 February
+📆 Thursday 5 February

-⏰ 10:00-11:15 New York/ 16:00-17:15 Paris
+⏰ 10:00-11:15 New York | 16:00-17:15 Paris

 📍 Online